 On this day children often give their mothers gifts and cards as a way of saying thank you for their hard work.
-Have you seen our guide to making a pretty Mother's Day flower card?
+Have you seen our guides to making pretty Mother's Day cards?
 In church, prayers are said for mothers at a special service.

 In the past girls who worked as domestic servants were given the day off work to visit their mothers.
 They often took a simnel cake as a present.
 Simnel cake is especially associated with Mothering Sunday.
 It is a fruit cake with two layers of almond paste.
 On top there are eleven balls of marzipan, one for each faithful disciple, Judas not being included as he betrayed Jesus.